docker/docs/ucp/installation/plan-production-install.md

 Before installing UCP, ensure your network and nodes are configured to support this.

+## Time Synchronization

+In distributed systems such as Docker UCP, time synchronization is critical to ensure proper operation.
+As a best practice to ensure consistency between then engines in a UCP cluster, all engines should regularly synchronize time with a NTP server.
+If a server's clock is skewed, unexpected behavior may cause poor performance or even failures.

 ## Load balancing strategy

-Docker UCP does not include a load balancer.
-You can configure your own load balancer to balance user requests across all controller nodes.
+UCP Docker UCP does not include a load-balancer.
+You can configure your own load-balancer to balance user requests across all controller nodes.

 If you plan on using a load balancer, you need to decide whether you are going to add the nodes to the load balancer using their IP address, or their FQDN.
-Independently of what you choose, it should be consistent across nodes.
+Independently of what you choose, it should be consistent across the  nodes.

 After that, you should take note of all IPs or FQDNs before starting the installation.